Close Minded Skeptics

 Everything that does not fall into the realm of modern medicine has been labeled as pseudo-scientific or unscientific at Wiikipedia.

 Um… yeah..
 Exactly.
 If it’s not science.
-If it can’t be tested or falsified, it’s not science.
+If it can’t be tested or falsified, store it’s not science.
 It’s not medicine.

 What had happened, apparently, was that anyone posting about Alternative Medicine on wikipedia was getting pestered by others posting facts, studies and results, showing how those subjects were pseudoscience.
 Instead of learning, they decided to do what any fringe group does, cry “establishment interference!!!” and start a wiki that didn’t allow input from skeptics.
 No examination.